sirnuke/steambridge/README.md

 ### Compiling the Windows Proxy DLL

 Proxy needs a Windows environment with Visual Studio.
-Visual Studio 2010 Express was used for development, and may be the best choice.
+Visual Studio 2010 Express was used for development, and is a good, safe, free choice.

 ### Compiling the Linux Bridge Library

 Bridge needs a Linux environment that can compile 32-bit binaries.
-You'll also need g++ & friends, plus Wine & its development headers.
+You'll also need the normal build tools, plus Wine & its development headers.
 The root Makefile handles configuration, compilation, and deployment.

 Once deployed, various helpful tools are installed to